Shnatsel/binfarce/README.md

 ### Feature status

 **Header parsing** and **section extraction** are used by both tools.
 They are zero-allocation and hardened against untrusted inputs. `#[forbid(unsafe_code)]` ensures absence of code execution vulnerabilities.
-Pedantic clippy lints and fuzzing are used to ensure absence of panics.
 Absence of heap allocations ensures that it can't exhaust RAM.
+Static analysis via opt-in Clippy lints and fuzzing are used to ensure absence of panics.

 **Symbol extraction** is used by `cargo-bloat` only.
 It allocates unbounded amounts of memory on the heap and may panic given an untrusted input.